 The building became a national pantheon at the beginning of the 20th century.
 Within it are the remains of famous Portuguese characters such as the actress Amália Rodrigues, and the Portuguese presidents Teófilo Braga and Manuel José de Arriaga Brum.
 It also contains the cenotaphs of other great characters such as Vasco de Gama and Luís de Camões, both of whom are buried in the Jerónimos Monastery.

 The highlight of the structure is its great white dome which is decorated with various shades of marble.
-You can climb to the top to enjoy panoramic views of the city.
+You can climb to the top with the audioguide (audioguides) to enjoy panoramic views of the city.

 MARQUIS OF POMBAL SQUARE